 Data reported to the state by Berkeley Unified shows the district had 9,370 students in 2000-2001, which declined to 8,843 students by the 2003-2004 school year.
 The DDP study shows that over the next five years BUSD’s enrollment stabilized at around the 9,000-student mark with a low of 8,904 in 2004-2005 and a high of 9,088 in 2006-2007.
 In 2008-2009—the last year the DDP study took into account—it was 8,988.

 The DDP report predicts that most of the growth projected to take place over the next decade will be in the elementary grades, growing from 3,686 to 4,033 students—an increase of 347 students.

 In the middle schools, the numbers will rise from 1,799 to 1,894, an increase of 95 students.

 At the high schools, student population is expected to fluctuate over the same period, at first declining and then rebounding to current levels as larger classes in the lower grades graduate over the years.

-The DDP report attributes the projected growth—especially in K–5—to a jump in kindergarten enrollment over the past two years.
-Data reported to the state show that the 650 students enrolled in kindergarten in 2007-2008 were the highest since the 1999-2000 school year.
+The DDP report attributes the projected growth—especially in K-5—to a jump in kindergarten enrollment over the past two years.
+Data reported to the state shows that the 650 students enrolled in kindergarten in 2007-2008 was the greatest since the 1999-2000 school year.